 The slight decrease in capital assets was due to current year depreciation exceeding current year additions.
-Nondepreciable capital assets decreased from the prior fiscal year because the School District completed construction on the stadium turf and track project.
-Additional capital asset additions consisted of various pieces of equipment.
+Nondepreciable capital assets increased from the prior fiscal year because the School District purchased two parcels of land.
+Additional capital asset additions consisted of buildings (from the land parcel purchase), a school bus, a truck and various equipment purchases.
 For more information about the School District's capital assets, see Note 10 to the basic financial statements.